Solar flare: Radio blackouts

-In space
+Solar flare effect

+During non-flaring or solar quiet conditions, electric currents flow through the ionosphere's dayside E layer inducing small-amplitude diurnal variations in the geomagnetic field.
+These ionospheric currents can be strengthened during large solar flares due to increases in electrical conductivity associated with enhanced ionization of the E and D layers.
+The subsequent increase in the induced geomagnetic field variation is referred to as a solar flare effect (sfe) or historically as a magnetic crochet.
+The latter term derives from the French word crochet meaning hook reflecting the hook-like disturbances in magnetic field strength observed by ground-based magnetometers.
+These disturbances are on the order of a few nanoteslas and last for a few minutes, which is relatively minor compared to those induced during geomagnetic storms.

+Health

+Low Earth orbit

-For astronauts in low earth orbit an expected radiation dose from the electromagnetic radiation emitted during a solar flare is about 0.05 gray, which is not immediately lethal on its own.
+For astronauts in low Earth orbit, an expected radiation dose from the electromagnetic radiation emitted during a solar flare is about 0.05 gray, which is not immediately lethal on its own.
 Of much more concern for astronauts is the particle radiation associated with solar particle events.

-Observations
+Mars

+The impacts of solar flare radiation on Mars are relevant to exploration and the search for life on the planet.
+Models of its atmosphere indicate that the most energetic solar flares previously recorded may have provided acute doses of radiation that would have been harmful or almost lethal to mammals and other higher organisms on Mars's surface.
+Furthermore, flares energetic enough to provide lethal doses, while not yet observed on the Sun, are thought to occur and have been observed on other Sun-like stars.

+Observational history

 Flares produce radiation across the electromagnetic spectrum, although with different intensity.
 They are not very intense in visible light, but they can be very bright at particular spectral lines.
 They normally produce bremsstrahlung in X-rays and synchrotron radiation in radio.

-History

 Optical observations

 Solar flares were first observed by Richard Carrington and Richard Hodgson independently on 1 September 1859 by projecting the image of the solar disk produced by an optical telescope through a broad-band filter.
 It was an extraordinarily intense white light flare, a flare emitting a high amount of light in the visual spectrum.

 Since flares produce copious amounts of radiation at H-alpha, adding a narrow (≈1 Å) passband filter centered at this wavelength to the optical telescope allows the observation of not very bright flares with small telescopes.
 For years Hα was the main, if not the only, source of information about solar flares.
 Other passband filters are also used.